 Generally, the higher the value of your home the more insurance you will need to cover the additional cost of repairs and replacements.
-Through the insurance company’s eyes, the more space you have, the more space there is for something to be damaged.
+Through the insurance company's eyes, the more space you have, the more space there is for something to be damaged.
 There are also various additional types of coverages that you may want to consider like water damage protection, additional jewellery coverage, fire damage protection or liability insurance.
 An insurance broker can help you decide what types of coverages you need and what types you don't.
 We are here to help every step of the way.

 The cost of home insurance in Ontario typically ranges between $600 to $3,500 annually for homes with a replacement cost between $250,000 and $600,000.
 The cost of your home insurance is dependent on many different factors including the location of your home, the style of home, if there have been any updates made to the dwelling, the type of coverages you choose, if there is a mortgage on the property, and much more.

 |Location||Building Value (Replacement Cost)||Insurance Quotes (per year)|